BooksDirect

 Description - Debt Sustainability of Subnational Governments in India: Lessons from International Debt Crises by Hari Krishna Dwivedi

-In 2020, for the first time in history, the world's debt as a percentage of its gross domestic product exceeded 100%.
-Although it has come down slightly since then, there are concerns about where the next debt crisis will happen, given that Pakistan and Sri Lanka have already found themselves in debt crises.
-India's overall fiscal health and macro-economic conditions remain stable, but the same may not be completely true when the discussion shifts to India's
+In 2020, for the first time in history, the worlds debt as a percentage of its gross domestic product exceeded 100 per cent.
+Although it has come down slightly since then, there are concerns about where the next debt crisis will happen, given that Pakistan and Sri Lanka have found their debt to be what may be described as unsustainable.
+Indias overall fiscal health and macroeconomic conditions remain stable, but questions on the fiscal health of Indias subnational

-to state finances, and recommendations to control debt from spiralling out of control.
+that pose challenges to state finances; and recommendations to control debt from spiralling out of control.

 Buy Debt Sustainability of Subnational Governments in India: Lessons from International Debt Crises by Hari Krishna Dwivedi from Australia's Online Independent Bookstore, BooksDirect.